sumittttpaul/Arlo-Brown/README.md

 ## Components Used

-All the components - You can find in components folder.
+All the components and scripts - You can find in js folder.